 So, where do you start with marketing the event online?

-We asked the Pros and they shared 21 Visual Marketing Secrets for attracting a packed house to their live webinars and events. … plus we have put together a free “backstage pass” cheat sheet that takes you through 5 examples, step by step!..
+We asked the Pros and they shared 21 Visual Marketing Secrets for attracting a packed house to their live webinars and events so you can use their pro tips too.

 When it comes to live webinars and events, one of the biggest mistakes we make is to spend so much time on the content, that we forget to market the event effectively.

 It can be hard to come up with a marketing plan when your headspace is in content or sales or your product/program that you want to offer.

 Which is why we asked the pros – they know what it is like to market a webinar or event effectively.
 And they know how important it is to have strategies planned out.
 Marketing your event at the last minute is stressful … ain't nobody got time for that!

 So let's jump in and see what the Pros revealed about how to draw a packed house at your next live webinar or event (and be sure to stick around to the very end, as I have a super cool SlideShare for you, that you will LOVE)

 21 Pro Tips for a Packed House at Your Webinar or Live Event using Visual Marketing